Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

 \subsubsection{Calibration when Emulation is Necessary}

 Assume that the set of $N_{sim}$ model runs is decomposed into aligned functions and warping functions.
-We can then use separate or joint emulators with training inputs $\left\{\bm x_j, \bm u_j \right\}_{j=1}^{N_{sim}}$ and outputs $\left\{ \tilde{\bm y}(\bm x_j, \bm u_j), v_{y\rightarrow z}(\bm x_j,\bm u_j) \right\}_{j=1}^{N_{sim}}$.
-A full Bayesian approach to emulation and calibration results in a joint likelihood of the observation data and model runs while a modular Bayesian approach fits the emulator first and then uses the emulator in the calibration model.
-Because these models result in likelihoods and posteriors that are not very different from the likelihood without an emulator, we omit the explicit likelihood here.
-For Gaussian process emulators, the likelihood under the full Bayesian model can be seen in \cite{higdon2004combining,higdon2008computer}.
+We can then use separate or joint emulators with training inputs $\left\{\bm x_j, \bm u_j \right\}_{j=1}^{N_{sim}}$ and outputs $\left\{ \tilde{\bm y}(\bm x_j, \bm u_j), v_{y\rightarrow y^*}(\bm x_j,\bm u_j) \right\}_{j=1}^{N_{sim}}$.
+A full Bayesian approach to emulation and calibration results in a joint likelihood of the observation data and model runs while a modular Bayesian approach fits the emulator first and then uses the emulator to perform the calibration.
+Because these models result in likelihoods and posteriors that are not vastly different from the likelihood without an emulator, we omit the explicit likelihood here.
+For Gaussian process emulators, the likelihood under the full Bayesian functional calibration model (in basis space) can be seen in \cite{higdon2008computer}.
+In fact, we have purposefully designed this model so that the inference could be carried out using practical frameworks like the ones in \cite{higdon2008computer,francom2019inferring,bayarri2007framework,gu2018scaled,williams2006combining}.
+Each of these approaches can be applied by merely replacing their use of the original functional responses $z$ and $y$ with aligned responses ($\tilde z$ and $\tilde y$) and shooting vectors ($v_{z\rightarrow y^*}$ and $v_{y\rightarrow y^*}$).
+That being said, there are a number of modeling choices and practical considerations that can make this approach successful that we discuss in the next section.

+Figure \ref{fig:diagram} shows a schematic of what the different parts of the elastic Bayesian calibration model are (Figure \ref{fig:diagram-elastic}) compared to the standard approach to calibration with functional response (Figure \ref{fig:diagram-standard}).
+The warping decomposition is a preprocessing step that results in two datasets, after which standard functional response calibration can be applied using the two datasets.
+This is a simple approach, but we will demonstrate that it can result in calibration that is significantly more accurate.